timsun28/DataSciencePort/README.md

 The other friday was a public presentation where project owners were allowed to come and sit in.
 It was important to keep in mind when it was a public presentation in order to prepare the presentation for the correct audience.

-### Preperation
+### Preparation
 As a group we always prepared the presentation together.
 Because our team was split up in different specialities we always came together before the presentation to discuss our progress and issues.
-This was than converted into a presentation.
+This was then converted into a presentation.
 We tried to get everyone to present as often as possible in order for everyone to do their part.
 This meant presenting once every two weeks.
 We also tried to present in groups of two where there is at least one student who is working primarily on the code and one student who focuses more on the report.